 07 of 09

 A good pair of scissors will always come in handy, espeically when you're looking for something to break through the packing tape you used to seal all those well-packed boxes.

 A small medical or emergency kit is essential.
-Small cuts and injuries are a possibility when unpacking so you'll want to keep a good supply of bandages, gauze and ointments close at hand.
-You can also check out our moving safety tips for more information on staying safe while you move.Continue to 13 of 19 below.
+Small cuts and injuries are a possibility when unpacking, so you'll want to keep a good supply of bandages, gauze and ointments close at hand.
+Check out moving safety tips for more information on staying safe while you move.Continue to 9 of 9 below.

 09 of 09